-Recalling that, this paper reviews the studies on the detection of social and psychological phenomena, which were realized through automatic nonverbal behavior analysis of face-to-face co-located human-human social interactions, we divided the existing literature into three broad categories.
+Recalling that, this paper reviews the studies performing automated detection of social and psychological phenomena, which are realized through automatic nonverbal behavior analysis of co-located human-human social interactions, we divided the existing literature into three broad categories.
 These are namely social traits (Sec.~\ref{personalityLeaDom}), social roles or relations (Sec.~\ref{rolesSocialRelation}), and interaction dynamics (Sec.~\ref{groupdynamics}).
-Below, we discuss each category in depth and summarize each related work in the Tables \ref{personalityLeaDom_table}, \ref{roleTable} and \ref{groupdynamics_table}.
+Below, we discuss each study in text and further summarize them in Tables \ref{personalityLeaDom_table}, \ref{roleTable}, and \ref{groupdynamics_table}.
 The tables are recommended to be read together with the corresponding text.
 Our discussions start with a brief definition of social and psychological phenomena.
 We then focus on the effectiveness of the nonverbal cues and the computational methods applied along with the corresponding sensors and the interaction environment.

 { \tabcolsep=3pt

 }